joe-bell/issue-repro-astro-vercel/README.md

 There are a few things to highlight:

+1. These issues only occur locally, not on Vercel.
-1. Vercel's TypeScript version is hard-coded and doesn't support my project's newer version.
+1. `vercel`'s TypeScript version is hard-coded and doesn't support my project's newer version.
-2. `@vercel/og` fails for non-`.tsx` files (and can't seem to find built-in assets)
+1. `@vercel/og` fails for non-`.tsx` files (and can't seem to find built-in assets)

 When running `pnpm vercel dev` the following error is displayed: